PeterBengtson/Ooloi-docs/ADRs/0028-Hierarchical-Rendering-Pipeline.md

 **Real-World Scalability Challenge**: Traditional notation software famously struggles with large complex scores such as Strauss's Elektra recognition scene - dense orchestral passages with intricate notation that cause performance degradation, memory exhaustion, and unresponsive editing.
 These scenarios expose the limitations of eager computation approaches that attempt to process entire scores regardless of user viewport or editing context.

-Additionally, notation software requires extensibility for contemporary notational techniques and experimental approaches.
-The challenge lies in providing a unified architecture that supports both traditional notation and innovative extensions without compromising performance or architectural consistency.
+The challenge lies in providing a unified architecture that handles both fundamental notation formatting (chord layouts, articulation placement, beam positioning) and contemporary notational extensions without architectural distinction or performance compromise.

-Ooloi requires an architecture that maintains responsive editing performance with the most demanding symphonic works whilst enabling comprehensive notational extensibility through a plugin system.
+Ooloi requires an architecture that maintains responsive editing performance with the most demanding symphonic works whilst implementing all notation formatting through a unified plugin system where canonical plugins handle standard notation alongside custom extensions.

 ### Architectural Foundation: Frontend-Backend Separation